Big Threats and Health Risks of Floodwaters

 What is Flooding?

 The most dangerous kind of flood is the Flash Flood.
 It happens with the destructive power of a flood but with an unpredictable and implausible speed.
-Flash floods occur when excessive water fills normal arid creeks or river beds rapidly rise its water in a short period.
+Flash floods occur when excessive water fills normal arid creeks or river beds and rapidly rises its water in a short period.
 It could happen just a little or without warning.

 Where and when do floods occur?